ThuyKat/Lambda-Expression-and-Stream-JAVA/README.md

 2. Collecting the elements of stream into a collection to reuse or inspect: .collect() - This is a terminal method.

 Because Streams are consumable, it cannot be reused.
-If you try to preint the elements of the stream again after forEach() operation, it will throw an IllegalStateException
+If you try to print the elements of the stream again after forEach() operation, it will throw an IllegalStateException

 It performs a mutable reduction operation on the elements using a Collector.
 Sometimes it uses to transform elements into a single result, an alternative for .reduce()